Frequently asked questions

 Conceptually BIPV will find its place, but today Oxford PV's market entry product is our perovskite-silicon tandem solar cell solution.
 Our disruptive technology has the potential to enable efficiency gains and through these cost reductions that transform the economics of silicon photovoltaics.

 Read more about our perovskite-silicon tandem solar cell technology here

-Oxford PV acquired its 17,000 m2 thin film pilot line in Brandenburg an der Havel, Germany in 2016.
-The industrial scale site is equipped to manufacture commercial sized perovskite-silicon tandem solar cells for partner evaluation.
-The facility will support the transfer of our technology into customers’ silicon solar cell and module production lines.
+Oxford PV acquired its 17,000 m2 facility in Brandenburg an der Havel, Germany in 2016.
+The industrial scale site is fully equipped to manufacture commercial sized perovskite-silicon tandem solar cells for qualification.

 The facility has supported the transfer of our technology from our lab to industrial scale processes and equipment, in preparation for mass production.